 Ford caught everyone by surprise when it introduced the original Mustang at the 1964 World’s Fair in Queens, New York.
 Chevrolet fired back by launching the first-generation Camaro in the fall of 1966.
 The rivalry between America’s favorite pony cars continues to this day, and it’s more intense than ever.
 Not sure which side to root for?
-Our Ford Mustang vs. Chevrolet Camaro comparison, which highlights tech, performance, design, and safety, should help make up your mind.
+In this comparison, we highlight tech, performance, design, and safety to help you make up your mind.

-The Camaro offers slightly less tech — it’s not available with a digital instrument cluster, for example.
-The list of tech features nonetheless includes a wireless charging pad, a head-up display, a teen driver function, a driver information display integrated into the instrument cluster, rear park assist, lane change alert, and side blind zone alert.
-Again, you’ll have to tick a few boxes on the options list to get a model that speaks tech fluently.
+The Camaro offers slightly less tech — it’s not available with a fully digital instrument cluster, for example.
+The list of tech features nonetheless includes a cloud-connected infotainment system, a wireless charging pad, a head-up display, a teen driver function, a driver information display that’s integrated into the instrument cluster, rear park assist, lane change alert, and side blind zone alert.
+Again, you’ll have to tick a few boxes on the options list to get a model that speaks tech fluently, though 2SS and ZL1 models come standard with a trick rear camera mirror.
+Chevrolet’s Performance Data Recorder and a 4G LTE Wi-Fi hotspot are offered, too.

 Performance and fuel economy